kungming2/AssistantBOT/FAQ.md

 #### Why is this bot called Artemis?

 Honestly, it's just because I like the name.
 But perhaps one can think of this bot as [hunting](https://en.wikipedia.org/wiki/Artemis) down both unflaired posts and statistics.

+#### Why did you make this bot?

+I mod several communities that use post flairs, and it was frustrating to see no effective way to enforce post flairs given that most flair enforcement bots are no longer in use.
+Furthermore, I wanted to make publicly available some of the statistics-calculating functions I use for Wenyuan and Ziwen for other  moderators to use.

 #### I have a feature suggestion for Artemis.